Tetramethylammonium hydroxide: Preparation

 Where Me stands for the methyl group, –CH3.

 This report also provides details for isolation of TMAH as its pentahydrate, noting the existence of a trihydrate, and emphasizes the avidity which even the former exhibits for atmospheric moisture and carbon dioxide.
 These authors reported a melting point of 62–63 °C for the pentahydrate, and solubility in water measured averagely around 220 g/100 mL at 15 °C.

 Reactions

-TMAH is rugged.
-Its half-life in 6 M NaOH at 160 °C is > 61 h.
+TMAH is a stable compound, with a half-life longer than 61 h in 6 M NaOH at 160 °C.

-TMAH undergoes simple acid-base reactions to produce tetramethylammonium (TMA) salts whose anion is derived from said acid.
+TMAH undergoes simple acid-base reactions to produce tetramethylammonium (TMA) salts whose anion is derived from the acid used.
 Illustrative is the preparation of tetramethylammonium fluoride: